dayzongithub/dayznotes/README.md

 - Making/using fishing net?
 Dunno how to use nets yet. -
 - You can craft a fishing hook from the bones of a slaughtered animal with a hunting knife.
 - You can add worms, dug up with a shovel, to the fishing hook.
 Haven't been able to fish yet.
 Maybe with sewing kit?
-- Growing seeds is started by digging a growing patch with a shovel (fertile ground/compost needed?)
+- Growing seeds is started by digging a growing patch with a shovel.
+You can find "Garden Lime" fertilizer in sheds sometimes, which can be added to the growing patch.

 ### Hunting tips
 - You can't cook with just a pot an some steak.
 What do you need then?
 Campfire tripod maybe?